(When You’ve Done Nothing and Know Nobody)

 You’re building a portfolio of work here so you can get clients in the future.
 What’s more, it’s satisfying to complete the work (you’re still writing after all) and you’re building not only a portfolio, but also potential contacts.

 Of course this isn’t the only way to build a writing portfolio.
 It is however a simple and effective way for absolute beginners, and one that also provides you with much needed confidence and practice at your craft.
-You’ll soon find you’ve written about all sorts of topics for all sorts of mediums and have a good amount of work for your portfolio to showcase on your website or blog.
+You’ll soon find you’ve written about all sorts of topics for various mediums and have a good amount of work for your portfolio to showcase on your upcoming website or blog.

 It’s at this stage that you can happily delete all traces of yourself from the fiver-type websites and get out of there – fast!